sinelaw/infernu/README.md

 - polymorphism: no variable polymorphism (variable assignments must have the same concrete type), but yes function polymorphism (function calls instantiate type schemes)
 - row type polymorphism (not implemented)

+Implementation options:

+- In unification allow also negative rules such as: t != function, and we can use them in assignment expressions (in `f = ...` => f must not be a function)
+- In call expressions, tell the lvalue subexpr that it can instantiate a type scheme.
+Otherwise, var exprs do not really instantiate type schemes (they don't allow any bound tvars)

 Examples:

     var x, y, f, g, h;